 What Is a Brain Aneurysm?

-Arteries are the blood vessels that lead from the heart to organs such as the brain.
-A brain aneurysm is a balloon-like bulge in the wall of a brain artery.
-If this bulge tears and bleeds, nearby cells may be damaged.
+A brain aneurysm is a bulge in the wall of a brain artery.
+Arteries are the blood vessels that carry blood to organs, such as the brain.
 A brain aneurysm can occur in an artery wall that is weak or has a defect.
-Aneurysm is often associated with hardening of the arteries.
-High blood pressure, heredity, smoking, alcohol abuse, cocaine abuse, and a head injury are also risk factors.
+Aneurysm is often linked with hardening of the arteries.
+Other risk factors include:

 In most cases, a brain aneurysm has no symptoms until it bleeds or tears.
-Symptoms of bleeding or tearing include a combination of:
+Symptoms of this can include:

 Vision or speech problems

 Paralysis or weakness on one side of the body